 It was a very hot morning as we set out and we were prepared for a long day and laden with water, and with the map we picked up from our hotel we had a rough route and headed for the starting point below little India and opposite the Clan Jetty’s to knock out the first of the many works.

-As you stroll around, there’s plenty of sites to keep it interesting of quirky coffee shops, bakeries and cafes serving various snacks and It was approaching midday, and the sun was blazing, we headed towards the Queen Victoria memorial clock tower near to Fort Cornwallis for lunch and some much needed air-con.
+As you stroll around, there’s plenty of sights to keep it interesting of quirky coffee shops, bakeries and cafes serving various snacks.
+As It was approaching midday, and the sun was blazing in the high 30’s we headed towards the Queen Victoria memorial clock tower near to Fort Cornwallis for lunch and some much needed air-con.

 We headed towards Little India where almost every street has metal works in wrought Iron telling you a story of the historical uses of the area – a really nice touch and very informative.
 Must of taken them ages as the metal work was very intricate, but a nice visual.